-Joe and Sheila (Lena Headey) had a child, Amy-Jo (Elle Fanning) and even though neither is cutout to be a parent, Joe is actually better equipped as Sheila is an alcoholic in worse shape than Joe.
+Joe and Sheila (Lena Headey) had a child, Amy-Jo (Elle Fanning), and even though neither is cut out to be a parent, Joe is actually better equipped as Sheila is an alcoholic in worse shape than Joe.
 Low Down picks up with Amy in her teenage years and Joe’s mother (Glenn Close) swooping in to save them both.
-In another amazing performance (in a movie loaded with excellent performances), Close shows fearlessness when it comes to abandoning good looks and embracing the age her character.
-She’s a tough, no-nonsense woman who has watched her son slip into a violent drug addiction and carries that pain with her everywhere she goes.
+In another amazing performance (in a movie loaded with excellent performances), Close shows fearlessness when it comes to abandoning good looks and embracing the age of her character.
+She’s a tough, no-nonsense woman who has watched her son slip into violent drug addiction and carries that pain with her everywhere she goes.

 Low Down is based on Amy-Jo Albany’s memoir, Low Down: Junk, Jazz, and Other Fairy Tales From Childhood, but the movie is not confined to Amy’s perspective.
-There is one length side story where Amy starts dating Cole (Caleb Landry Jones)—a young drummer who suffers from epilepsy—but it doesn’t add much to the story.
-The movie remains at it’s strongest when it focuses on the family dynamics between Amy, Joe, Gram and Sheila and the cruel and crippling effects of addiction.
+There is one lengthy side story where Amy starts dating Cole (Caleb Landry Jones)—a young drummer who suffers from epilepsy—but it doesn’t add much to the story.
+The movie remains at its strongest when it focuses on the family dynamics between Amy, Joe, Gram, and Sheila and the cruel and crippling effects of addiction.
 These two dynamics come together in one excruciating scene between Amy and her mother, who she finds drunk as a skunk in the middle of the afternoon.

 Director Jeff Preiss has made his bones as a documentary cinematographer, and it shows with his first feature film.
 With help from cinematographer Christopher Blauvelt (who won an award for Low Down at this past Sundance Film Fest), Preiss loads the frame with lush, dusty images of sunlight streaming through cigarette smoke.